Midwifery Care Arlington + Boston Area Homebirth Services

 Home birth is not only a unique experience, but includes a unique relationship.
 Unlike providers who are only able to see you for 10 minutes at a time, we spend our time prenatally really getting to know each other, information sharing, and fostering trust and respect.
 This allows us to create the safest and most fulfilling and empowering birth possible.
 This care continues into the postpartum period to allow an easy transition into life with an infant.

-Prenatal midwifery care
+Prenatal care with your midwife

 Once you chose me as your midwife, we would have our prenatals in your home or in my office.
 Discussions will focus on optimizing nutrition, methods for maintaining a healthy pregnancy, and any physical or emotional issues that may arise.
 I assess that your baby is growing healthy with a strong heartbeat using a fetoscope, a measuring tape, and my hands.
 I make sure you are staying healthy by monitoring your blood pressure and watching for anything concerning.

 Prenatals are roughly 60 minutes and are every four weeks until 28 weeks, then every 2 weeks until 36 weeks, then weekly until your baby comes!
 If you’ve been coming to my office I will do a homevisit at around 36 weeks where you will meet the other midwife who will attend the birth as my assistant.
 This prenatal is fun and you’re encouraged to invite anyone else who may attend the birth.

 Midwifery care for your home birth